PlaceOS/placeos-docs/src/content/docs/placeos/overview/key-concepts/interfaces.md

 ---
 <!-- # Interfaces -->

-*Interfaces* are web pages that provide users with a direct method of interaction with PlaceOS.
+*Interfaces* are typically web pages that provide users with a direct method of interaction with PlaceOS.
 They are suitable for any experiences that lend themselves to screen-based interaction.
 Common examples of interfaces are:
 - A staff app
 - Meeting room control interfaces
 - A booking system

+PlaceOS also supports voice and chat based interfaces, such as ChatGPT, however these are typically embedded in web based interfaces versus being used standalone.
+Plugins into Microsoft Copilot for workplace tasks is one such example.

 <!-- Should this have a link to one of the demo sites with a staff app - or stills from it -->
 <!-- Stub. possibly either substantially expand on it, or roll into another section -->